mmbman/Katagiri/1986-10-19-Shobogenzo-Kokyo-Talk-2.md

 So from that, the tree is what?
 The tree is nothing but the renewed frame of the tree, coming from transparency, reflected in the mirror.
 So the tree is kind of [like a] new snake after [shedding] the skin.
 New frame, new snake.
 If your life is reflected in the mirror, even if you don’t see it, it’s already [that] your life is a new snake, new human life.

-And then, at that time, you can really appreciate it, because it’s shining.
+And then, at that time, you can really appreciate it – because it’s shining.
 So if you see the trees, they’re shining; the trees are shining.
 The trees are not the trees you usually see, separate from us; it is already *we*.
 We are trees; trees are we.
 So very naturally there is a total communication there.

 That’s why Saint Francis talks about God, talks about human beings, with a bird.
 That person is really a visionary spirit. *[He chuckles.]* If you want to be a priest, you have to have this kind of a spirit.
-Otherwise, you cannot go *any* place, and you have to go to foreign countries, like Saint Francis, you know?
-Going to the different countries, and he didn’t know *anybody*, but he had to go and spread Christianity among different people in the different countries, with the different cultures.
+Otherwise, you cannot go *any* place – and you have to go to foreign countries, like Saint Francis, you know?
+Going to the different countries, and he didn’t know *anybody*, but he had to go and spread Christianity among different people in the different countries with the different cultures.
 So culture, human beings, all are the same, anyway.

 [...]
 This is the third point.

 #### 27:13

-So very naturally, Zen Buddhism always emphasizes the way to live, in terms of this third point.
-That’s why, when you see the trees, or when you deal with your eating bowl, the eating bowl is not merely the eating bowl, it is nothing but the Buddha’s face.
-So that’s why you have to take best care of the eating bowl, [and] your five *skandhas*, your table – even though you don’t know.
+So very naturally, Zen Buddhism always emphasizes the way to live in terms of this third point.
+That’s why when you see the trees, or when you deal with your eating bowl, the eating bowl is not merely the eating bowl, it is nothing but the Buddha’s face.
+So that’s why you have to take best care of the eating bowl – [and] your five *skandhas*, [and the] table – even though you don’t know.

-If I say, “Even though you don’t know, please take care of it,” at that time you hesitate.
+[But] if I say, “Even though you don’t know, please take care of it” – at that time, you hesitate.
 Immediately you withdraw, because [you think], “If I do it, I [will] become blind.”
 Don’t you think so?
 Because you have already very strong prejudice, so-called “self-protection”. *[He chuckles.]* *Very* strong.
-So if I say so, you don’t accept it; you resist it.
-Because always you emphasize “privacy,” *[he chuckles,]* or the *individual*.
+So if I say so, you don’t accept it; you resist it – because always you emphasize “privacy,” *[he chuckles,]* or the *individual*.
 If I say, “Please do it, even though you don’t understand it; receive it, and do it,” you don’t do it.
 You don’t *want* to do it.

 So that’s why I try to explain it.
 The more I try to explain it, the more you *seem* to understand, but the more you are confused. *[A couple people laugh.]* So that’s why some day, somewhere, I have to say, “Keep your mouth shut; just do it!” *[Laughter.]* But immediately you don’t do it!
 Because you don’t *want* to do it.
-Then I start again to explain it! *[Laughter.]* How far are we going; to where?
-We are going to the confusion, finally.
+Then I start again to explain it! *[Laughter.]* [So] how far are we going, to where?
+We are going to confusion, finally.
 That’s why I stop it!
 I don’t know how often I have to do this. *[He laughs.]* Maybe my whole life. *[Laughter.]*

 You know [...]
 Avalokiteshvara’s cries?
-Do you understand *Avalokiteshvara* in Sanskrit?
-That is the “cries of observation of the world.” [...]
+Do you understand *Avalokiteshvara*, in Sanskrit?
+That is “the cries of observation of the world.” [...]
 Avalokiteshvara observes the human world very deeply, closely.
 From the deep profound observation of the world, he or she can know... some cry, some sound.
 We don’t know what it is.
-This is just like a repetition there.
-Something compels us to repeat in a circle.
+This is just like a repetition: something compels us to repeat in a circle.
 We don’t want to do it, but we do it, constantly.
-But Avalokiteshvara always expresses her compassion over all sentient beings; that’s why he or she started to explain again: “Don’t cry.
+But Avalokiteshvara always expresses her compassion over all sentient beings.
+That’s why he or she starts to explain again: “Don’t cry.
 I am here.
-I am patient, so I can still have lots of rules to explain, to demonstrate how to live in this world.”
+I am patient, so I can still have lots of rules to explain and to demonstrate how to live in this world.”
 And then the human beings start to listen to her.
 But finally, they don’t understand it.
 Finally, they still cry.
 [Apparently] they understand what she said, but in the deep level, still they are crying.
 Some confusion there.
 They don’t understand what it is.
-So still they are groping for, in the deep level.
+So still they are groping for [something], in the deep level.

 So Avalokiteshvara knows pretty well.
-That’s why Avalokiteshvara says, “Just please, let’s walk together.
+That’s why Avalokiteshvara says, “Please, let’s just walk together.
 Don’t talk.”
 And then on the way to walk, still people always want to be free from Avalokiteshvara: “I want to do something by myself.”
 So Avalokiteshvara lets you go.
-And then, confusion, and then coming back again, and listen to her [...] explain it, and then finally Avalokiteshvara says, “Keep your mouth shut.
+And then confusion, and then coming back again and listen to her [...] explain it, and then finally Avalokiteshvara says, “Keep your mouth shut.
 Let’s walk.”
 And then again.
 The same thing going.

 Who is Avalokiteshvara?
 You.
 Us.
 Exactly this body: *this is* Avalokiteshvara.